Pasta Drying Temperature: Why Slow and Low Is the Best Choice

 Drying is the process that transforms fresh pasta into a dry product with a long shelf life by gradually removing internal moisture.

-There are different approaches: in high-yield industrial production, pasta is often dried in just a few hours at high temperatures, up to 100–115°C.
+There are different approaches: in high-yield industrial production, pasta is dried within a few hours at high temperatures, sometimes up to 115 °C.

 In contrast, artisanal pasta makers like us choose the long route: low temperatures (in our case, we never go above 38°C) and long drying times, up to six days, depending on the format.